I'm an indie maker with a background in large-scale systems, now building small, focused Chrome extensions and practical, offline-first tools.

 Designed to stay out of the way until you need it.

+Turn PDFs into clean, readable Markdown.
 Handles real-world PDFs, not just perfect ones.

 After years of building large systems, I've learned that most tools fail not because they lack features, but because they interrupt the user.